Back to Blog

 Custom Solutions

-Custom Software for Canadian Small Businesses: When It Pays Off, and What It Costs
+Custom Software for Canadian Small Businesses: When It Pays Off, and How to Scope It

 5 min readMay 6, 2026MAXUOD Team

-Custom Software for Canadian Small Businesses: When It Pays Off, and What It Costs
+Custom Software for Canadian Small Businesses: When It Pays Off, and How to Scope It

 The conversation usually starts the same way: a growing Canadian SMB hits the wall of off-the-shelf software.
 Their CRM doesn't quite fit.
 Their inventory system needs a workaround.
 Their booking flow loses customers at step three.
 The question is whether to keep duct-taping SaaS together or commission custom software.
-Here is the honest answer to "is custom right for my business?", costs and all.
+Here is the honest answer to "is custom right for my business?" before you ask for a quote.

 Is Custom Software Right for Your Canadian Small Business?

 A simple test: list the three operational tasks your team spends the most time on.
-If two or more of them involve manual copy-paste between systems, spreadsheets that nobody fully trusts, or workflows the whole team works around, custom software likely pays off within 12–18 months.
-If most of your operations fit existing SaaS cleanly, stay where you are — custom isn't worth it.
+If two or more of them involve manual copy-paste between systems, spreadsheets that nobody fully trusts, or workflows the whole team works around, custom software is worth scoping.
+If most of your operations fit existing SaaS cleanly, stay where you are because custom is not worth it.

 Custom Software vs Off-the-Shelf: A Canadian Perspective